ardaku/pasts/README.md

 all of the pain points of using asynchronous Rust.
 Pasts is purposely kept small with the entire source directory under 350 lines of Rust code.

-Pasts is able to be simple by being opinionated on how asynchronous code should be written; All futures must be wrapped by an `Iterator` and must be `Unpin`.

 Check out the [documentation][0] for examples.

 # Goals